HesteBjorn/master-spring-ad-lead/README.md

 ## Main Features

-LEAD is a model-agnostic entry point to end-to-end driving research in the CARLA simulator.
-It enables parallel experimentation across configurations, seeds, benchmarks and datasets.
+LEAD provides a comprehensive framework for end-to-end driving research in the CARLA simulator, featuring TransFuser v6 - a simple yet state-of-the-art model.

-Concretely, LEAD provides:
+Key highlights:
 - **Data-centric infrastructure**:
   - Always know what type and shape your tensors have, enforced with BearType and JaxTyping.
   - Extensive visualizations for debugging data pipelines and closed-loop evaluation.